marano/blog/_posts/2014-05-06-n-plus-1queries.markdown

 So, how do we fix that?
 With [Eager Loading Associations](http://guides.rubyonrails.org/active_record_querying.html#eager-loading-associations)

-In our controller we specify wich associations we want to be loaded at the same time exams are being loaded from the database using the includes method:
+In our controller we specify wich associations we want to be loaded at the same time exams are being loaded from the database, using the includes method:

 {% highlight ruby linenos %}
 #controller